Dear Families of Washburn School District Students,

 District staff members review the weather conditions beginning early in the morning.
 They review the weather forecast; talk with other districts, and school district staff to see if all buildings are accessible for students and staff.
 When the National Weather Service has a WINTER STORM (BLIZZARD) WARNING for Bayfield County in effect for the time just before the school day begins, we will make a decision if our schools should close.
 It is quite likely we will make this type of closing decision on the morning of the day in question.
 If there is a WINTER WEATHER ADVISORY (and not a WARNING) for the county, schools will likely be open.

 We also consult with the bus company to see if buses will be able to travel safely to and from school.
-We make the decision whether to close schools by 5:45 a.m. or earlier, and then communicate this decision to all local news outlets.
-Additional factors in the decision are:
+We make the decision whether to close schools by 5:30 a.m. or earlier, and then communicate this decision to all local news outlets and initiate the InTouch system.

 When schools are closed because of extreme cold